aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 ## Function `beneficiary`

-Return the beneficiary account of the specified shareholder in a vesting contract.
-This is the same as the shareholder address by default and only different if it's been explicitly set.

-This errors out if the vesting contract with the provided address doesn't exist.
+Return the beneficiary account of the specified shareholder in a vesting contract.<br/> This is the same as the shareholder address by default and only different if it&apos;s been explicitly set.<br/><br/> This errors out if the vesting contract with the provided address doesn&apos;t exist.

 <pre><code>&#35;[view]<br/>public fun beneficiary(vesting_contract_address: address, shareholder: address): address<br/></code></pre>